113ll3/Ibmclouddocscli/sdk/sdk.md

 ## Client SDKs
 {: #client_sdk}

-You can use the following SDKs in your mobile application to leverage the respective capabilities.
+You can use the following SDKs in your mobile application to use the respective capabilities.

 ### Android SDKs